High Potassium Fertilizers.

 Murphy and Schmid 2018.

-• At K levels above these there is no further reduction in disease severity.
+• At K levels above these there is no further reduction in disease.

 Potassium Fertilizer options.

-The following are common potassium plant fertilizers for adding potassium to grass in Australia.
+These are common Potassium plant fertilizers for adding K to grass in Australia.

 • Potassium acetate and